ekinakkaya/efm/README.md

 ## TODO

-- list directories			DONE
+- [DONE] list directories

-- handle terminal size			DONE
+- [DONE] handle terminal size

-- !!!
-DECIDE WHAT THE UI WILL LOOK LIKE	DONE
+- [DONE] !!!
+DECIDE WHAT THE UI WILL LOOK LIKE

-- list files properly			DONE
+- [DONE] list files properly

-- make the directories list an ordered list	DONE
+- [DONE] make the directories list an ordered list

-- file selection in ui			DONE
+- [DONE] file selection in ui

-- make is_directory function		DONE
+- [DONE] make is_directory function
 	- (this is crucial for navigating up and down in directories and highlighting directories in ui)

-- highlight directories			DONE
+- [DONE] highlight directories

-- colored filenames			DONE
+- [DONE] colored filenames

-- navigate up and down in directories	DONE
+- [DONE] navigate up and down in directories

-- read and sort the directory ONLY when the directory is changed		DONE
+- [DONE] read and sort the directory ONLY when the directory is changed

-- select multiple files			.
+- select multiple files

-- search					.
+- search

-- dynamic array management		.
+- dynamic array management

-- print file sizes			.
+- print file sizes

-- copy and paste files			.
+- copy and paste files
   - https://stackoverflow.com/questions/43265332/copying-files-in-c-program

-- cut and paste files			.
+- cut and paste files

-- delete files				.
+- delete files

-- tar support				.
+- tar support